ovac/guardrails/resources/docs/configuration.md

 Notes

-- auth.guard: The Laravel guard Guardrails uses to determine the authenticated approver.
-Routes default to using this guard if you don’t override middleware.
+- `auth.guard`: Defaults to `auth.defaults.guard` (usually `web`).
+Set `GUARDRAILS_AUTH_GUARD` or edit the config if approvals should use another guard (e.g. `sanctum`, `api`).
-- route_prefix: The base path for the JSON API; keep it namespaced under your staff/admin APIs.
+- `route_prefix`: Base path for the JSON API; adjust to match your application’s namespace.
-- middleware: Ensure your auth guard matches your staff guard.
-- page_prefix: The browser-facing page where reviewers can see pending requests.
+- `middleware`: Guardrails defaults to `['api','auth:{guard}`].
+Replace or extend this array to match your middleware stack.
+- `page_prefix`: Browser-facing route for the review UI.
-- views.layout and views.section: Provide a layout name if you want the bundled page to yield into an app layout.
+- `views.layout` / `views.section`: Provide a layout if you want the bundled page to yield into your app shell.
+Leave `layout` `null` to serve the standalone UI, or keep it `null` and include `@include('guardrails::panel')` wherever you want the panel to appear inside your own view.
-- permissions.view and permissions.sign: These are consulted by the routes and the UI.
-Map to your authorization layer (Spatie permissions recommended).
+- `permissions.view` and `permissions.sign`: Abilities consulted by the routes and UI (map to your policy layer).
+- `signing.resolve_roles_using`: Supply a closure if you need to resolve roles from a custom source (see [Signing Policy Reference](./signing-policy.md)).

+## Authentication helper

+Guardrails ships a small helper (`OVAC\\Guardrails\\Support\\Auth`) that centralizes guard resolution:

+- `Auth::guardName()` returns the configured guard, falling back to `auth.defaults.guard` or `web`.
+- `Auth::guard()` resolves the framework guard instance.
+- `Auth::user()` / `Auth::check()` mirror Laravel’s helpers but respect the Guardrails configuration.
+- `Auth::providerModelClass()` and `Auth::findUserById()` resolve users via the guard’s provider, handling both Eloquent models and custom classes.

+You can rely on these helpers when writing custom integrations (policies, events) so your code stays in sync with the guard Guardrails uses.

+Additional options:

-- controller.enabled: Gate the controller helper so you can opt-out globally during development or certain environments.
+- `controller.enabled`: Gate the controller helper so you can opt-out globally during development or certain environments.
-- support.*: Controls the one-time console message asking to star/sponsor.
+- `support.*`: Controls the one-time console message asking teams to star or sponsor the package.